TayyubaK/SQL-Project/QA.md

 ### **Risk Areas**
 What are your risk areas?
 Identify and describe them.
+The major risk areas are blanks, duplicates, data anomalies and data types.
 * Columns with blank/near empty, non-conforming, and/or duplicate values, for example:

     * all_sessions.totaltransactionrevenue has only 81 rows with a value out of 15,134 rows
     * all_sessions.country has no nulls but some countries are listed as '(not set)'
     * all_sessions.productsku has duplicates in the column

-* All data loaded as character varying data type.
+* All data loaded to pgAdmin as character varying.
 Correct data type must be cast for some functions.

-* With CTEs and subqueries each part has to be checked to ensure each piece is working as intended.
+* With CTEs and subqueries can create a lot of nesting and potential to lose data unintentionally.
+Each part has to be checked to ensure each piece is working as intended.

 ### **QA Process**

-Describe your QA process and include the SQL queries used to execute it.
+General Approach:
+* To address the risk of blank and/or duplicate values, check that these values were removed/updated correctly
 * Compare counts and results from query against individual query results of the table(s)
+* To address data type risks, review queries and ensure data types selected are appropriate for the context of the column and the calculations being applied.
-* Run query piece-by-piece and evaluate the output
+* For CTE and subsqueries, run query piece-by-piece and evaluate the output

     * All columns appear as expected and with the correct data type
     * Row counts are reasonable and changes in each step match expectations